vtex-apps/quickorder/docs/README.md

 | `quickorder-autocomplete` | Renders a custom search bar, allowing users to look for SKUs and add them to the Minicart at once according to the desired quantity.
 For more on this component, check out the Modus Operandi section. |
 | `quickorder-categories` | Renders the store's category tree, allowing users to look for the desired SKUs and add them to the Minicart at once according to the desired quantity. |

-2. In the `store` folder of your Store Theme app, create a new file callef `quickorder.json`;
+1. In the `store` folder of your Store Theme app, create a new file called `quickorder.json`;
-3. Then, create a new store template called `store.quickorder`.
+2. Then, create a new store template called `store.quickorder`.
 In its `blocks` array, declare the blocks responsible for building your Quickorder custom page.
 For example:

 ```json
 {